Melykuti/COVID-19/README.md

 ### Requirements

 The following Python&nbsp;3 packages are required.
-The version numbers are what I have got installed but they are not strict requirements.
+The version numbers are what I have got installed but they are not strict requirements. `beautifulsoup4` is used to parse Wikipedia tables for Germany (Deutschland.md).

 `python3==3.7.6`
 `matplotlib==3.0.3`
 `numpy==1.16.4`
 `pandas==0.25.3`
 `scikit-learn==0.21.3`
+`beautifulsoup4==4.8.2`

 ### Please donate if you can